-&lt;sup>71 The definition of 'bodily injury' is quite broad.
+72 The definition of 'bodily injury' is quite broad.
 Case law has established that 'bodily injury' need not be permanent but should not be 'so trivial or trifling as to be effectively without significance'.
 In general terms, something like bruising, a cut or swelling could constitute 'bodily injury'.
 It is vital that Ofsted has evidence of the 'bodily injury', ideally in the form of photographs, medical evidence, police statements or statements from those involved.
 Whether something constitutes 'bodily injury' will need to be established on a case-by-case basis.
 If you are in doubt, contact Ofsted's legal advisers who will be able to advise you.

-&lt;sup>72 This does not include protected convictions and protected cautions by virtue of Article 3(2) of the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
+73 This does not include protected convictions and protected cautions by virtue of Article 3(2) of the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.

-- 416. For other cases, the rehabilitation provisions do apply in relation to those who are disqualified by association.
-Where a person (for example someone working in a nursery) is disqualified only because of a conviction or caution of someone they live with, then the person they live with may have a conviction or caution which is 'spent'.
-If this is the case, then that person does not need to disclose the matter to Ofsted and they will not be disqualified. - 417.
-Further guidance on the provisions for rehabilitation of offenders can be found at: www.gov.uk/government/publications/new-guidance-on-the-rehabilitation-of-offenders-act-1974. - 418.
-A person who is disqualified from registration is therefore disqualified from being employed in connection with childminding or childcare if: - she or he is included on the lists of people deemed unsuitable to work with children (see Table 1 in Annex B) - she or he has been subject to any order relating to the care of children (see Table 2 in Annex B) - a specified regulatory body has cancelled a registration, refused registration or refused approval for that person to care, foster or look after children (see Table 3 in Annex B) or has taken specified regulatory action73 - in relation to childminding or childcare, she or he has been found to have committed any of the offences listed in Table 4 (Annex B).74 This includes convictions for aiding, abetting, counselling, procuring or inciting the commission of an offence against a child and conspiring or attempting to commit such an offence or conviction of any offence other than offences in Table 4 which involved bodily injury to, or death of, a child. - she or he has, in relation to childminding or childcare: - been found to have committed (which includes having been convicted of an offence or having been given a caution on or after 6 April 2007) any of the offences in Table 5 (Annex B), against an child, or any other offence involving bodily injury to or death of a child; or - been found to have committed any of the offences against an adult which are mentioned in paragraph 2 of Schedule 4 to the Criminal
+- she or he is included on the lists of people deemed unsuitable to work with children (see Table 1 in Annex B) - she or he has been subject to any order relating to the care of children (see Table 2 in Annex B) - a specified regulatory body has cancelled a registration, refused registration or refused approval for that person to care, foster or look after children (see Table 3 in Annex B) or has taken specified regulatory action 74 - in relation to childminding or childcare, she or he has been found to have committed any of the offences listed in Table 4 (Annex B).75 This includes convictions for aiding, abetting, counselling, procuring or inciting the commission of an offence against a child and conspiring or attempting to commit such an offence or conviction of any offence other than offences in Table 4 which involved bodily injury to, or death of, a child. - she or he has, in relation to childminding or childcare: - been found to have committed (which includes having been convicted of an offence or having been given a caution on or after 6 April 2007) any of the offences in Table 5 (Annex B), against an child, or any other offence involving bodily injury to or death of a child; or - been found to have committed any of the offences against an adult which are mentioned in paragraph 2 of Schedule 4 to the Criminal Justice and Courts Services Act 2000, or an offence that is related to such an offence76 - been charged with any of the offences in Table 5, committed against a person aged 18 or over which are mentioned in paragraph 2 of Schedule 4 to the Criminal Justice and Court Services Act 2000 and had a 'relevant order' imposed.77 - 426.
+The offences listed in Annex B are not a comprehensive list.
+If unsure whether the offence disqualifies a person, and it is not included in the list below, you can seek advice from the Early Years Policy Team, or through them, from our legal advisers.

-&lt;sup>73 A person is not disqualified if he or she has had their registration cancelled as a childminder or childcare provider in England due to non-payment of the fee, charged annually, if the cancellation is after 1 September 2008 (6 April 2007 for those registered only on the voluntary part of the Childcare Register).
+74 A person is not disqualified if he or she has had their registration cancelled as a childminder or childcare provider in England due to non-payment of the fee, charged annually, if the cancellation is after 1 September 2008 (6 April 2007 for those registered only on the voluntary part of the Childcare Register).